 I also had my evening dinner at Urgup in a delightful restaurant.
 I ate out every evening in Cappadocia, but the meal served by Han Ciragan Restaurant in Urgup was the best.
 It was not cheap; however, the price reflected in the taste and atmosphere of the restaurant.
 For travellers fed up with eating cheap kebabs, this is the restaurant to head to.

 Overall Urgup left a good impression on me.
 I would not say the town was better than Goreme because each targets a different market, and even if you choose not to stay there, visit for the day.

-I spent the afternoon wondering around Urgup and went up to the viewpoint at the top of the highest hill.
-This gives you a full 180 degree view over the town.
-There is a café at the top and if you are nostalgic, they have photos of Urgup going back over 70 years.
+1: Wish Hill- I spent the afternoon wandering around Urgup and went up to the viewpoint at the top of the highest hill.
+This gives you a full 180-degree view of the town.
+There is a café at the top displaying nostalgic photos of Urgup over 70 years

 2: Turasan Winery: Winemaking is a big business in Cappadocia, and in Urgup, Turasan stands out as the most famous winery.
 Visit the establishment to taste and buy a bottle of authentic Cappadocian wine for dinner.

 3: Asmali Konak: This old restored Greek house shot to fame when it used to film a popular Turkish tv series in early 2000.
 Sometimes, the tiny house only opens a few rooms to the public, yet the interior courtyard is stunning.

 4: Mustafapasa Village: Sitting just 5 kilometres from Urgup, Mustafapasa is another former Greek village that is a delight to explore.
 The old architecture of the houses is simply stunning.
 Find out more about Mustafapasa here.